CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

 Because the PowerShell script we run returns a json string, this is what we get back from the Function App, too.
 However, in the path from the script to the Function App, our `DateTime` objects are represented as `/Date(1497525951000)/` rather than `15/06/2017 8:55:51 PM`.
 When pasting the JSON into Visual Studio as a Class, the DateTime fields were set to that, so it looks like no further work is needed.
 We have a JSON string that we can use how we see fit.

 # Next Steps
 The PowerShell script has a password saved in it in clear text, which is a pretty big no-no. These credentials should be stored in Key Vault and called when required.
-You can see how I did this here.
+I followed Daniel Krzyczkowski's guide [here](https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/), so if this is something you're intending on putting into production, please, for the love of `$Diety`, do it using Key Vault.

+The received credentials from the Key Vault will be injected into the PowerShell script via Parameters.
+In a perfect world, I'd be able to do this by passing an OAuth token through or failing that, a Certificate.
+The OAuth token may still be viable, but I can't figure that one out.

+I'd suggest, where possible, to also restrict access to the Key vault via the Network options, if your environment is configured in such a way.

+# Summary
+While getting this to work is a huge step forward for me in my project, it takes 20 seconds to get a response back since;
+*We have to wait for the Function App to fire up *Connect to Skype for Business Online PowerShell
+*Then query the user

+I've got some ideas about loading